pamone74/Cube3D/README.md

 ## My First RayCaster Using miniLibX
-Before delving into the details, it's essential to ensure we have all the necessary resources at our disposal, particularly when working with C.<br>
+Before delving into the details, it's essential to ensure we have all the necessary resources at our disposal, particularly when working with C
-have at out disposal and as usal, we use C.<br>

 ### There are these terms I might be using frequently so get familiar with it:
 - **Protagonist**: The main character in a game.
 Let me say a player's character.
 - **FOV**: Field of View